Automate Customer Service Through Email

 A big advantage of email automation?
 Its ability to operate out-of-hours.
 Even if your support team isn’t working round-the-clock shifts yet (we see you night owls), automated responses let users know when they’ll get answers without leaving them hanging.

-Exploring Solutions to Common Frustrations with Email Automation
+Exploring Solutions to Common Frustrations with Email Automation for Customer Satisfaction

 When people think of automated emails they think of impersonal auto responses, but there is no reason they need to feel so cold.
-If you can correctly detect the intent you can either route it to the right team to pick up when they come online, or if it's possible you can even solve the problem within the automated system.
+If you can correctly detect the intent you can either route it to the right team to pick up when they come online, or if it’s possible you can even solve the customer problems within the automated system.

 For example if an AI can connect to your carriers, it can find out what the status of an order is and can then answer questions related to that order.
 That means all WISMO queries that come in via email can start to be dealt with automatically.